History of Łódź: Becoming an industrial city

 Polish insurgents operated in and around Łódź during the January Uprising of 1863–1864.
 At the beginning of the uprising, on January 31, 1863, a unit of 300 insurgents entered the city without a fight and seized weapons and funds for the uprising.
 In April 1863 the insurgents attacked a transport of prisoners of war captured by the Russians and liberated them.
 Further clashes between Polish insurgents and Russian troops took place in Łódź on June 18 and September 29, 1863.

 In 1899, brothers Władysław and Antoni Krzemiński from the Polish noble family of Krzemiński of Prus III coat of arms founded the first stationary scinema in Poland (Gabinet Iluzji) at Piotrkowska Street.
 In 1899 Józef Piłsudski, the future Polish leader during World War I and the interwar period, and his wife Maria Piłsudska settled in Łódź.
 They edited and printed underground Polish press in the city, for which they were arrested by the Okhrana in 1900, and then imprisoned in the Warsaw Citadel.

+The Łódź Insurrection occurred in 1905.
+Several years later, in 1913, labor strikes again occurred in Łódź.
+Hundreds of workers joined strikes at cotton mills in the city, resulting in mill closures.

 Despite the impending crisis preceding World War I, Łódź grew exponentially and was one of the world's most densely populated industrial cities, with a population density of 13200 PD/km2 by 1914.
 In the aftermath of the Battle of Łódź (1914), the city came under Imperial German occupation on 6 December.
 With Polish independence restored in November 1918, the local population disarmed the German army.
 Subsequently, the textile industry of Łódź stalled and its population briefly decreased as ethnic Germans left the city.

+Second Polish Republic

 In the interbellum Poland it was the capital of the Łódź Voivodeship.
+The city continued to develop.
+The sewage trewatment works station was built in 1928 at 1 Zamiejska street and began operate in December 1930 (it operated until 1996 and was demolished few years later).